yindia/iapetus/docs/tutorial.rst

    iapetus.RegisterBackend("my-backend", &MyBackend{})
    // Use in workflow or task as shown above

+**Why plugins?**
+- Integrate with any environment or system.
+- Add new ways to run or validate tasks.

 Debugging and Common Errors
 ---------------------------

-- "command not found": Ensure the command exists in your environment or Docker image
+- "command not found": Ensure the command exists in your environment or Docker image.
-- "permission denied": Check permissions
+- "permission denied": Check file and Docker permissions.
 - "Go not installed": Install Go from https://golang.org/dl/
-- For more, see the FAQ in the main README
+- For more, see the FAQ in the main README or docs.

 Next Steps
 ----------